Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_task.md

 # <center> Script <center/>

-One of the things i found incredibly useful, was on microsftf documents, it mentioned you can add access when creating containers and storage accounts.<br>
+One of the things i found incredibly useful, was on microsoft documents, it mentioned you can add access when creating containers and storage accounts.<br>
-For example at the end of making a storage account you can add
+For example at the end of making a storage account you can add:
  ```
  --allow-blob-public-access true
  ```
- you can see the full command below:
+ You can see the full command below when making a storage account:
  <br>

   ```